 Charlieplexing

-If you set P3 as an input then D3, D4, D5 and D6 are disconnected (no current can flow) so it's the same circuit as before.
+If you set P3 as an input then D3, D4, D5 and D6 are disconnected (no current can flow) so it's the same circuit as the first one with only 2 LEDs!

 Truth Table operation for 3 pin charlieplexing